openhab/openhab-jruby/USAGE.md

 ### rubylib <!-- omit from toc -->

 Search path for user libraries.
 Separate each path with a colon (semicolon in Windows).

+### dependency_tracking <!-- omit from toc -->

+Dependency tracking allows your scripts to automatically reload when one of its dependencies is updated.
+You may want to disable dependency tracking if you plan on editing or updating a shared library, but don't want all your scripts to reload until you can test it.

 ### local_context <!-- omit from toc -->